ampatchlab/nf-rnaseq/README.md

 Output options:

-    --inputs DIR
+    --refdir DIR
-        Path where the input FASTQ files should be localized [Default: ./inputs]
+        Path where the reference index files will be saved [Default: ./reference]

     --outdir DIR
         Path where the results will be saved [Default: ./results]

-    --refdir DIR
-        Path where the reference index files will be saved [Default: ./reference]

 Report options